Lisa Edgar was appointed to the Florida Public Service Commission (PSC) by Governor

 Commissioner Edgar to a second four-year term in 2008, and Governor Rick Scott reappointed

-as Chairman and participated as a member of the Florida Energy Commission and the
+Chairman and participated as a member of the Florida Energy Commission and the Governor's

-Commissioner Edgar is a member and First Vice President of the National Association
+In November 2014, Commissioner Edgar was elected President of the National Association

 Commissioner Edgar has worked to develop policies to strengthen the state’s electric

 metering and interconnection rules that encourage customer participation and renewable

-energy development; to further the diversification of Florida’s fuel supply;
+energy development; to further the diversification of Florida’s fuel supply; to effectively

-Florida Department of Environmental Protection (DEP).
+Department of Environmental Protection (DEP).
 Her responsibilities at DEP included executive

 management oversight of the agency's $2.1 billion budget, fiscal and strategic planning,

-accountability measures, information technology, administrative
+accountability measures, information technology, administrative services, Florida Geological

 Areas under Moratoria and OCS Hard Minerals.